 4. Progressive Retinal Atrophy

 Progressive retinal atrophy (PRA) is the degeneration of the image-forming part of the eye, which leads to blindness.
 The condition is not painful but it also can’t be cured.
-Some of the indications that a dog might have PRA is night blindness and dilated pupils, and it might start when the dog is 3–5 years old.
+Some of the indications that a dog might have PRA is night blindness and dilated pupils, and it might start when the dog is 3–9 years old, or in puppies from 8-12 weeks of age.

 There are also several issues with bones and joints that Australian Shepherds can develop.
 Many of these are quite common among purebred dogs.